r-gheda/depth-based-parallax-effect/README.md

 ### 2. Allow user to run segmentation via SAM and edit the depth-map using it
 It is possible to run the Segment Anything Model [[4]](#4) and edit a depth map by selecting an object an setting a custom depth level.
 In order to do so, select a depth map using the dedicated radio button and press the "Run SAM" button.
 By default the object gradient will be kept.
 It can be removed by pressing the "Flatten Gradient" button and seleting a new depth level.
 This feature can help in achieving better results in the Parallax effect.\
 **Implemented in** [src/main.py at line 402](src/main.py#402)

+## Repository content
+- `data`: contains some input examples.
+- `examples`: contains some output examples.
+- `framework`: contains external code imported from the assignments.
+- `src`: contains all of the source code.
+### Generated directories
+- `build`: contains C++ executables
+- `env`: contains Python3 virtual environment.
+- `models`: contains the Segment Anything model.
+- `outputs`: contains outputs from the program.
+    - `outputs/sam-out`: contains SAM cached masks.
+If masks for a specific input are stored there, the program will avoid computing everything from scratch.

 ## References
 <a id="1">[1]</a>